StewBC/snakebyte/readme.txt

 the src folder are other folders, namely c64, c64.text, c64.conio and cx16.
 These are the variant specific files that make up the different versions of the game, or different platforms, which are all collectively called the variants.
-The file that's really needed is the target or sku-specific implementation for the functions in plat.h.
+The file that's really needed is the target or variant-specific implementation for the functions in plat.h.
 If those are provided, and some can have empty implementations, the game can be made to work on a target.
 These are the files and why they exist in the C64 folder: